-Our team will exhibit an array of small artefacts related to water, which focus the attention on the human factor from an individual perspective.
-With our objects we want to tell stories that might reduce the distance between the true reality and what we perceive of it, through little interactions let the audience reflect over the issue of plastic consumption.
-Rebuild already existing cultural narratives inspired by rituals related to water from a multicultural perspective.
+‘A transparent revolution’ exhibited an array of small artefacts related to water, which focus the attention on the human factor from an individual perspective.
+With our objects we want to tell stories that might reduce the distance between the true reality and what we perceive of it; that through little interactions let the audience reflect over the issue of plastic consumption; and that rebuild already existing cultural narratives inspired by rituals related to water from a multicultural perspective.

 Everyone has to recognise and acknowledge the importance of personal social impact and responsibility so that together we can take care of where we live through ethical choices.
 An insensitive action towards the environment, is also a crime against ourselves.